SchuhBaum/NoAutoRotationFix/ReadMe.md

 ### Changelog
 v0.0.2:
-- The same bug happens when you lock-on.
+- The same vanilla bug happens when you lock-on.
 Fixed in this version.

 v0.0.1:
 - Initial release.